C.J. Abrams Player Props: Nationals vs. Giants

 Giants Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Giants pitching staff ranks 13th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Giants pitching staff ranks 13th in MLB.

-- The Giants' 3.95 team ERA ranks 12th among all league pitching staffs.
+- The Giants have the 10th-ranked team ERA across all league pitching staffs (3.96).

-- Giants pitchers combine to give up 103 home runs (1.1 per game), the fifth-fewest in the league.
+- Giants pitchers combine to give up 105 home runs (1.1 per game), the sixth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.